NetComposer/nksip/doc/reference/callback_functions.md

 You can use the tags included in `AuthList` in order to decide to authenticate or not the request. `AuthList` includes the following tags:
 * `dialog`: the request is in-dialog and coming from the same ip and port than the last request for an existing dialog.
 * `register`: the request comes from the same ip, port and transport of a currently valid registration (and the method is not _REGISTER_).
+This option will also appear if the [nksip_registrar](../plugins/registrar.md) plugin is activated.
 * `{{digest, Realm}, true}`: there is at least one valid user authenticated (has a correct password) with this `Realm`.
 * `{{digest, Realm}, false}`: there is at least one user offering an authentication header for this `Realm`, but all of them have failed the authentication (no password was valid).